ianrenton/SuccessWhale/README.md

 SuccessWhale
 ============

 SuccessWhale is a web-based Twitter and (formerly) Facebook client using the SuccessWhale API, written in JavaScript using Knockout.js.
 It’s a multi-column client that can merge and display feeds from several social networks however you like.
-It’s free to use by anyone, has no advertising, and source code is available right here on GitHub under the BSD licence.
+It’s free to use by anyone, has no advertising, and source code is available on GitHub under the BSD licence.

 Facebook support has been broken since Facebook denied stream-reading permissions to third-party apps in May 2015.
 The code to support Facebook remains in SuccessWhale in case they reverse this decision, but currently no Facebook use is possible from SuccessWhale.